Kınalıada

 Kınalıada by Rettungsschirm

 Our first priority upon exiting the ferry was finding food.
 There are a string of good-looking restaurants on the first street, offering views of the water and a lot of fish entrees.
 They are relatively expensive though, and a little too touristy for my liking.
-We walked down the next street, and found a small where the owner let us cook our own meat on the grill.
-We dined on delicious köfte while the restaurant's cat took a nap next to us.
-Kınalıada, the smallest of the four main islands, is composed of three hills, a -preserved 19th century Armenian Church, a series of beaches, both free and with an entrance fee, and a series of fantastic homes that stretch up the hilly street behind the waterfront.
+We walked down the next street, and found a small place where the owner let us cook our own meat on the grill.
+We dined on delicious köfte while the restaurant’s cat took a nap next to us.
+Kınalıada, the smallest of the four main islands, is composed of three hills, a well-preserved 19th century Armenian Church, a series of beaches, both free and with an entrance fee, and a series of fantastic homes that stretch up the hilly street behind the waterfront.
 We walked up this hill and were able to enjoy fantastic views of the green island, as well as the glimmering Sea of Marmara.
 In this moment, the chaos of Istanbul seemed so far away, and we were able to just breathe, a sense of inner calm settling upon us.

 For those who wish to indulge in the tranquility of the islands, ferries leave daily from the Kabataş dock and cost around 8 lira for a one-way ticket.
 The ferry stops at the four main islands, including Büyükada (the biggest island), Heybeliada, Burgazada, and Kınalıada.
 For a complete list of departure times, see the following website: